yogonwa/NobelLM/docs/nobellm_fly_migration.md

 ---

 *This migration plan follows the project's cursor rules and maintains the existing RAG pipeline while modernizing the deployment architecture.*

+---

+## 📝 TODO: Intent Classifier Improvement (Post-Migration)

+- **Revisit intent classifier logic/config** so that broad thematic queries (e.g., "what do laureates think about writing?", "what do laureates say about war?") are classified as `thematic` (not `generative`).
+- Goal: These queries should return source cards with relevant excerpts, not just LLM summaries.
+- Action: Update `data/intent_keywords.json` and/or classifier code to:
+  - Lower generative score for broad theme queries
+  - Add patterns for "laureates + theme" to prefer `thematic` intent
+  - Test with queries like "what do laureates think about X?"